 - glass bottles and jars

 - steel and aluminium tins and cans including aerosol spray cans, pet food cans, food tins, drink cans, clean aluminium foil and trays, as well as steel and aluminium pots and pans and empty dried paint tins

-- all rigid plastic liquid and food containers including fruit punnets, biscuit trays, empty ice cream containers, shampoo and conditioner bottles, empty takeaway containers, margarine tubs, as well as deodorant bottles, small garden plant pots, disposable plastic cutlery and dishes, Tupperware and CD cases (without the CDs).
+- all rigid plastic liquid and food containers including plastic takeaway coffee cup lids, fruit punnets, biscuit trays, empty ice cream containers, shampoo and conditioner bottles, empty takeaway containers, margarine tubs, as well as deodorant bottles, small garden plant pots, disposable plastic cutlery and dishes, Tupperware and CD cases (without the CDs).

 For a detailed list of what can go in your recycling bin visit recycleright or see the sticker inside your recycling bin lid.

 - plastic bags, cling wrap, chip packets, bubble wrap and any other "scrunchy" plastic packaging (these items can be recycled through the REDcycle program at participating supermarkets).

 - drinking glassware (glass cups, wine glasses etc.)